Back to menu | Plan

 - Tax offices.

-The clustering of local and regional guilds in one corner is understandable, rather surprising is the different location of the porters and the shippers of the tow boats on the Tiber.
-The clustering of shippers from North Africa again makes sense.
-The presence in between of shippers from Sardinia is reminiscent of the collaboration between the ship owners from these provinces, but still does not explain it.
+The clustering of local and regional guilds in one corner is understandable, rather surprising is the different location of the porters and the skippers of the tow boats on the Tiber.
+The clustering of skippers from North Africa again makes sense.
+The presence in between of skippers from Sardinia is reminiscent of the collaboration between the ship owners from these provinces, but still does not explain it.
 A central office has its own lay-out, a cluster of three rooms.
 The mosaics in the western portico are very different from those in the eastern.
 Wide inscriptions are mostly absent, and there is a tendency to depict single objects instead of complete scenes.
 There may have been marble inscriptions over the entrances, such as the one linked to iron mines (see the section "The name of the square" and the appendix below).
 The physical reality of the actual transport is less obvious.
 Higher ranking officials were present here, such as curators.

 A wide range of commodities is documented, not just the large-scale import of grain: olive oil, fish, fish products, marble, metal, and wild animals.
 We may assume that the goods were sold both to the Emperor (also for his personnel and slaves) and on the private market.
 However, the square is far too small for hosting representatives of all harbours from which goods were transported to Rome.
 One of the benefits of being a member of the auxiliary fleet was having a priviliged position.